Still Don’t Have Your Refund?

 So now you’ve got a triple good: non-taxable income, a clean basement, and a tax deduction all rolled into one summertime event.
 How can anybody not like a garage sale?

-When a return is tagged by the computer, then a human being takes a look at it.
-A return that gets snagged by the computer may still not be audited if it makes sense to the human.
-If the human still has a question, then an audit letter goes out.
+Now it used to be that when a return got tagged by the computer, a human being would take a look at it.
+A return that got snagged by the computer might still not be audited if it made sense to the human.
+If the human still had a question, then an audit letter went out.
+Nowadays, there isn’t much human verification, so a lot more letters get sent for returns that normally wouldn’t seem to be a problem.
+That’s why you don’t just want to automatically pay the IRS if you get a letter – there’s been no double check, you might not really owe.

 Even people who don’t file tax returns are audited.
 The IRS runs the documents about your income even if you don’t file a return.
-If they determine that you’ve earned enough income to file, rest assured, you’ll get a letter about it.
+If they determine that you’ve earned enough income to file, and you owe them money, rest assured, you’ll get a letter about it.
+If the IRS figures you should be receiving a refund – rest assured, you won’t hear a thing!

-Now I bet you’re wondering, “How do I get my hands on those DIF scores so that I can keep my return from being pulled for audit?”
+Now I bet you’re wondering, “How do I get my hands on those DIF scores Jan mentioned so that I can keep my return from being pulled for audit?”
 Yeah, I’d like a copy of those too.
 Unfortunately, the IRS doesn’t publish them.
 That would be like showing your hand in a poker game.
+Every tax preparer in the country would like to know how those DIF scores are arrived at.

-In the meantime, your best defense is hanging on to your records.
+In the meantime, your best defense for an audit is hanging on to your records.
 Now that tax season is over, make sure that you’ve put all those papers someplace safe.
 Hopefully, you won’t need them.